 It's taken us a while to get here, but we do now have a working game that can be played.
-You could now upload the game to the Scratch web site and share it with others.
+If you are logged in to a Scratch account you can click on Share to make the game available for others to play.